escape-net/escape-net.github.io/docs/documents/documents.md

 List of installed R packages (ignoring packages that come with R such as ```base``` and ```foreign```) in the Jupyter application on ESCAPE-NET server.

 ---

+#### <a name="qtl"></a>[Validation of transformed data uploaded to the ESCAPE-NET database](/texts/EscN data validation SK270919.docx)

+This document functions as a validation, to ensure that the uploaded transformed cohort data is inserted correctly in the joint database.

+---